top of page

 The South Shore Waldorf School is dedicated to nurturing each child’s capacity for creative imagination, independent thinking, and positive action.
-The school’s efforts to foster students’ healthy emotional development and meaningful relationships with their environment are undermined by those encounters with media, which separate children from authentic experience and promote a distorted, developmentally inappropriate and consumerist view of the world.
+The school’s efforts to foster students’ healthy emotional development and meaningful relationships with their environment are undermined by their encounters with electronic media, which separate children from authentic experience.
+We are fostering an environment that develops imagination and physical awareness.
+Please do not allow your child to bring electronic devices to school.
+This includes tablets, cellphones, and cameras.
+It is requested that children not bring toys in general from home.
+We ask for your understanding and cooperation as we work toward creating an environment that fosters non-commercial, co-operative, imaginative play.

 Students learn best to use electronic media as a resource and tool when these media are introduced after children have developed a rich experiential foundation.
 Media thus become a supplement to, not a substitute for, the richness of direct experience.